Techie9/QuoraQuestionPairs/README.md

       tdIDF for two sentences

    -  **ConnectionFront.py**
-      In this class , the request from user is given to the model for prediction .And after receiving the prediction, we render to the user the results of prediction.
+      In this class , the request from user is given to the model for prediction .
+After receiving the prediction, we render to the user the results of prediction.